precisely/gene-panel-curation/genes/COMT.md

 <# T19943884C #>
   <Variant hgvs="NC_000022.11:g.19943884T>C" name="T19943884C">

-    This variant is a change at a specific point in the COMT gene from guanine (G) to cytosine (C) resulting in incorrect enzyme function.
+    This variant is a change at a specific point in the COMT gene from thymine (T) to cytosine (C) resulting in incorrect enzyme function.
 This substitution of a single nucleotide is known as a missense variant.

 </Variant>
 <# T19960814C #>